 Personal income, consumer confidence, and interest rates drive demand.
 The profitability of individual companies depends on efficient supply chain management and effective merchandising and marketing.
 Large companies have advantages in purchasing, distribution, and marketing.
 Small companies can compete effectively by selling unique merchandise, providing superior customer service, offering a distinctive shopping experience, or serving a local market.
+The US industry is fragmented: the 50 largest companies account for about 35% of sales.

 Products, Ops & Technology